 A macro is a variable used to retrieve certain values.
-A macro always starts and finishes by the “$” sign.
+A macro always starts and finishes with the “$” sign.

 - The macro called $HOSTADDRESS$ enables us to retrieve the IP address of a host